 Marijuana is legal in Montana.
-The state voted to approve I-190 in the 2020 election to allow adults 21 and over to possess up to 1 ounce of cannabis (or 8 grams of concentrate).
-However, recreational dispensaries are not open at this time.
-Regulations are yet to be established by the Montana Department of Revenue, though the law states that the state must start accepting license applications by January of 2022.
-We’ll be following the matter as it develops.
+The state voted to approve Initiative 190 in the 2020 election, allowing adults 21 and over to possess up to 1 ounce of cannabis (with no more than 8 grams being concentrate).
+However, recreational dispensaries are not currently open.
+Regulations are yet to be established by the Montana Department of Revenue.
+The law states that the state must start accepting license applications by January of 2022.

-Under state law, registered Montana medical cardholders are legally allowed to possess one ounce of usable medical cannabis.
+Medical marijuana was legalized in Montana under Initiative 148 in 2004, and later revised under Initiative 182 in 2016.
+Montana medical cardholders are legally allowed to possess one ounce of usable medical cannabis.
 Formerly, patients were required to name a cannabis provider and shop with that provider exclusively.
 That requirement was overturned with Senate Bill 265, and now cardholders may shop at any Montana dispensary.
-Patients choose not to use a provider are allowed to possess four mature plants, four seedlings, and the amount of usable marijuana allowed by the state’s medical marijuana department.